Wnewsom96/Wnewsom96/README.md

 I sell cybersecurity for a living and build things with AI on the side.
 Currently a Major Account Manager at Check Point Software Technologies, covering enterprise accounts across Charlotte and South Carolina.
 Before this, I cut my teeth at Palo Alto Networks as a BDR where I learned what real pipeline discipline looks like.

-I'm equally comfortable in a boardroom with a CISO or debugging a Python script at midnight.
-That's not a sales pitch — it's just where I've ended up.

 ---

 ## What I Do

-**Check Point Software Technologies** — *Major Account Manager* `Jan 2025 – Present` 16 named enterprise accounts including Lowe's, Prisma Health, and AvidXchange.
+**Check Point Software Technologies** — *Major Account Manager* `Jan 2025 – Present` 10 named enterprise accounts including Lowe's, Prisma Health, and AvidXchange.
 Full-cycle sales across network security, SASE, cloud, and email.

+**Previous:** Territory Account Manager (139% quota, $222K ACV deal → $1M+ lifecycle) · SMB Account Manager (4th of 16 reps, 40+ net new logos) · BDR at Palo Alto Networks ($11.2M pipeline vs. $7M goal)
 > Ranked **#1 in East Region** quota attainment · **Top 30 of 2,386** global reps in % New Logo ARR

-**Previous:** Territory Account Manager (139% quota, $222K ACV deal → $1M+ lifecycle) · SMB Account Manager (4th of 16 reps, 40+ net new logos) · BDR at Palo Alto Networks ($11.2M pipeline vs. $7M goal)

 **How I sell:** MEDDPICC · C-suite relationship building · Channel co-selling · Multi-product solution selling